What are Yeezys?

 What, or who you should probably worry about is Kanye.
 As long as he’s being the creative artist we respect, all will be ok.
 But whenever he acts outrageous, things will go downhill.
 Again!

 Perhaps what’s really dying is the Yeezy reselling market.
 Let’s be honest here, Yeezys will not make a fraction of the profit they used to make before.
 And perhaps it’s time for a change.
-Rather than selling your Yeezys why don’t you try it once and put them on?
+Rather than why don’t you try it once and put them on?
 You might actually enjoy the way walking with decent sneakers feels.